 How’s your training going?
 Did you get a run in this week?
 Please share you thoughts in the comments.

-My name is Neil, an average runner, founding member of Clair parkrun in Haywards Heath, enthusiastic member of Burgess Hill Runners, 43 marathons so far including 14 over marathon distance and two 100 milers, Leader in Running Fitness since mid 2014, all things animal welfare and avid vegetarian, now vegan since February 2016.
+My name is Neil, an average runner, founding member of Clair parkrun in Haywards Heath, enthusiastic member of Burgess Hill Runners, 47 marathons so far including 16 over marathon distance and three 100 milers, Leader in Running Fitness since mid 2014, all things animal welfare and vegan since February 2016.
 Hoping my knees don't give up on me too soon.